Mansell Surname

 Mansell Last Name Statistics demography

-The religious devotion of those carrying the Mansell surname is primarily Catholic (73%) in Ireland.
+The religious adherence of those bearing the last name is chiefly Catholic (73%) in Ireland.

-In The United States those holding the Mansell last name are 9.41% more likely to be registered with the Republican Party than the national average, with 56.18% registered with the party.
+In The United States those bearing the Mansell last name are 9.41% more likely to be registered Republicans than The US average, with 56.18% being registered to vote for the political party.

 The amount Mansell earn in different countries varies greatly.
 In Norway they earn 23.46% less than the national average, earning 264,887 kr per year; in South Africa they earn 86.85% more than the national average, earning R 444,024 per year; in United States they earn 0.29% more than the national average, earning $43,276 USD per year and in Canada they earn 2.67% more than the national average, earning $51,010 CAD per year.